Shanghai Metro AC03: Features

 AC03 trains have livery in red, black and white.
 Since the opening of Line 4, the number "3" and yellow color has been added to the livery on every car to help passengers distinguish the AC05 trains at Baoshan Road station - Hongqiao Road station section, which are assigned to Line 4 service.

 Refurbishment

-03A01s is undergoing a major renovation by CRRC Nanjing Puzhen.
+The 03A01 is undergoing a major renovation by CRRC Nanjing Puzhen.
 The contract PM216 of refurbish program includes redesigning a different style livery of red, yellow and white on bodies and trains' front.
 All trains will also receive a new passenger information systems, including LCD screen displays.
 The signalling system will be upgraded from ATO to DTO (TACS).
 Traction systems will be changed from ONIX 1500 to OptONIX MG 1500 for the first phase of 6 cars (03371–03421).
 Lifespan will be extended from 35 years to at least 50 years.

 The refurbished cars 03071–03121 were delivered back to North Jiangyang Road Depot on 18 April, 2025.